Maria Francesca Rossetti

-Maria Francesca Rossetti (17 February 1827 – 24 November 1876) was a London-born English author and nun.
+Maria Francesca Rossetti (17 February 1827 – 24 November 1876) was an English author and Anglican nun.
 She was the sister of artist Dante Gabriel Rossetti and William Michael Rossetti, and of Christina Georgina Rossetti, who dedicated her 1862 poem Goblin Market to Maria.

-Literary and religious life
+Maria Francesca’s literary work includes A Shadow of Dante: Being an Essay Towards Studying Himself, His World, and His Pilgrimage, published in 1871, which reflects her deep engagement with Dante Alighieri’s writings and Italian literary culture.
+In 1874, at the age of 47, she entered the Society of All Saints, an Anglican order of women.

+Her younger sister Christina devoted her 1862 poem Goblin Market to Maria Francesca, acknowledging the bond between them.
+Maria Francesca died in November 1876 after a period of illness, leaving a legacy of writing and religious dedication.

+Life

-She was the author of The Shadow of Dante: Being an essay towards studying himself, his world, and his pilgrimage (published 1871).
-She also acted as a governess during the years of family hardship brought on by her father's failing health, and tutored a young Lucy Madox Brown, a future sister-in-law.
+She acted as a governess during the years of family hardship brought on by her father's failing health, and tutored a young Lucy Madox Brown, a future sister-in-law.
+Her siblings teased her about her plain appearance, nicknaming her 'Moony' for her rounded face.

+She was a friend of John Ruskin, having visited his home at Denmark Hill, and at 28 she developed romantic feelings for him after his marriage was annulled, though she never married.
+Her sister Christina volunteered at the London Diocesan Penitentiary in Highgate from 1859 to 1870 and for much of that time Maria joined her there.

 At the age of 46, Maria joined the Society of All Saints, an Anglican order for women.
 Lucy Madox Brown wanted to paint her in her habit.
 She made an English translation of the Monastic Diurnal for her order, The Day Hours and Other Offices as Used by the Sisters of All Saints, which was used by her order until 1922.

-She, along with her sister Christina, donated her time to the St. Mary Magdalene Home for Fallen Women in Highgate.
+Maria died of ovarian cancer in 1876, despite drawn-out treatments to try to drain the tumour.
 She unsuccessfully attempted to convert her agnostic brothers on her death bed.

-Personal life

-Her siblings teased her about her plain appearance, nicknaming her 'Moony' for her rounded face.
-Maria never married.
-She was a friend of John Ruskin, having visited his home at Denmark Hill, and at 28 she developed romantic feelings for him after his marriage was annulled.

-Death

-Maria died of ovarian cancer in 1876, despite drawn-out treatments to try to drain the tumour.
 She was buried in the convent plot at Brompton Cemetery.